nik09877/CS_Vault_Personal_Notes/444_System Design/HLD/My Note.md

 	1. Nothing but a Kafka server
 8. Cluster
 	1. A group of Brokers is called a cluster
+	2. A same topic can be stored in different brokers of a cluster i.e Topic1 P0 in Broker1 and Topic1 P1 in Broker2
+	3. To handle the case if a Broker goes down, all the topics have replicas in different brokers
+	4. The original ones are called **Leaders** and the replicas are called **Followers**
+	5. All the Read / Write requests go to the leader and if it goes down, then the follower will take over
 9. Zookeeper
 	1. Zookeeper helps in internal communication among the brokers
 	2. i.e which broker has which partition and all that info is stored in it